How to Apply

 - Proof of identity for yourself and each child to be certified, such as a Driver License, Medicaid Card, Birth Certificate, or Passport.
 If you cannot bring one of these forms of ID, the clinic can explain other acceptable forms if ID.

-- Proof of address, such as a current utility bill with a street address (no P.O. boxes), rent or mortgage receipt.
+- Proof of address, such as a current utility bill with a street address (no P.O. boxes), or bring a rent or mortgage receipt.
 This is to verify you live in Utah and within the county served by the clinic.

 - Proof of income for each household member who works.
-You must bring documentation such as check stubs showing the last 30 days of pay.
+You must bring documentation such as check stubs showing your income for the last 30 days.
 If you receive Medicaid you may bring your Medicaid card as proof of income.
-You may also bring a letter from Workforce Services showing the amount you receive in Food Stamps or the Family Employment Program.
+You may also bring a letter from Workforce Services showing the amount you receive in SNAP benefits or the Family Employment Program.

 - Immunization records for your children being certified.